Thinking of Joining the EPS?

 - Come along to any and all EPS Wednesday meetings and other events and activities

-- Sign up to any of the sub-groups for a nominal extra fee (around £2-£5 for the year)
+- Sign up to any of the sub-groups for a nominal extra fee (Around £10 for the year, Phoenix has no fee)

-- Join the Studio, Darkrooms or Digital Suite with payment of the relevant extra annual fee as advertised in the membership form
+- Join the Studio or Darkrooms with payment of the relevant extra annual fee as advertised in the membership form

 - Enter the annual members exhibition

 - Use of the comfortable library to read the variety of photographic magazines we subscribe to, and borrow from our extensive collection of photographic books by arrangement with the librarian.

 - Your images can appear on the site via embedded Flickr Groups